postfiatorg/postfiatd/docs/NodeSetup.md

   Validator keys stored in /home/ubuntu/.ripple/validator-keys.json
 ```

 Inside of validator-keys.json enter your domain.
-This is optional but recommended for validator identification.

 Keep the key file in a secure but recoverable location, such as an encrypted
 USB flash drive.
 Do not modify its contents.